josephslab/josephslab.github.io/_pages/team.md

 ![]({{ site.url }}{{ site.baseurl }}/images/teampic/me.jpg){: style="width: 250px; float: left; border: 10px"}
 ### Emily Josephs (PI)

-Emily is as an assistant professor in the Plant Bio dept at Michigan State University.
+Emily is as an associate professor in the Plant Bio dept at Michigan State University.
 She received a PhD from the University of Toronto and was a postdoc at the University of California, Davis.
-Emily is generally excited about all things population and quantitative genetics, swimming, biking, and camping.
+Emily is generally excited about all things population and quantitative genetics, swimming, biking, and gardening.

 Email: josep993@msu.edu <br>
 Github: [emjosephs](https://github.com/emjosephs/) <br>
 Pronouns: She/her
+Fun Fact: Has biked over the Hoover Dam.

 <br><br><br>